My name is Adila.

 It took time...too much time...to finally get the answer: perimenopause.

 Nobody told me.
 Not my doctor.
 Not my mother.
 Not my friends.
-Nobody sat me down and said this is what's coming and here's what it's going to feel like.
+Nobody said this is what's coming and here's what it's going to feel like.
 I was completely blindsided by a phase of life that affects every single woman on the planet.

 I started sharing my experiences because I kept thinking about my daughter and the younger women behind me.
 Women who deserved to know what was coming so they wouldn't be blindsided the way I was.
 Women who deserved to hear someone say this is real, it's not in your head, and you are not alone.

-What I didn't expect was how many women my own age were feeling the exact same way.
-Confused.
-Dismissed.
-Navigating something huge completely on their own.
+What I didn't expect was how many women my own age were feeling the exact same way... confused, dismissed, and navigating something huge completely on their own.

 You belong here if: